adasprilla/TouchPad-Gestures/README.md

 This small and simple utility is only intended to be used temporarily until GNOME and other DE's action libinput gestures natively.
-It parses the output of the _libinput-list-devices_ and _libinput-debug-events_ utilities so is a little fragile to any version changes in their output format.
+It parses the output of the _libinput list-devices_ and _libinput debug-events_ utilities so is a little fragile to any version changes in their output format.